gadget-framework/gadget2/docs/userguide.md

     switch  value    lower    upper    optimise
     <name>  <value>  <lower>  <upper>  <0 or 1> ; 1 to optimise this parameter

-Note that if Gadget is performing a simulation run, then the ”optimise” column is still required, although the value of the optimise flag will have no affect on the outcome of the simulation.
+Note that if Gadget is performing a simulation run, then the "optimise" column is still required, although the value of the optimise flag will have no affect on the outcome of the simulation.

+\bigskip
 In some cases an initial value for a parameter is not known, or a random starting point is wanted (for example, to ensure that the value of the starting point has little affect on the outcome of the optimisation).
-This is done by specifying the keyword ”random” instead of an initial value, which will ensure that Gadget will set the initial value for that parameter to a random point within the bounds.
-This is shown in the example below, where the initial value for the parameter ”age2” will be set to a random point between 1 and 10:
+This is done by specifying the keyword "random" instead of an initial value, which will ensure that Gadget will set the initial value for that parameter to a random point within the bounds.
+This is shown in the example below, where the initial value for the parameter "age2" will be set to a random point between 1 and 10:

     age2    random   1        10       1 ; random value between 1 and 10